-- Toby Snelgrove, Ph.D., is a trainer, consultant, and therapist with EASTON•SNELGROVE Inc., a private clinic specializing in traumatic stress, grief, and loss issues.
+- Joe Rosen, M.S.W., is a counsellor and consultant in private practice, working with individuals and couples.
+He specializes in family violence, parenting, and relationship issues. - Linda Rosenfeld, B.A., B.S.W., is the director of SAFER and has been a counsellor with the program since its inception in 1972.
+She has extensive experience in crisis intervention and in individual, family, and group counselling.
+She is the co-author of Left Alive, a book on bereavement and suicide. - Toby Snelgrove, Ph.D., is a trainer, consultant, and therapist with EASTON-SNELGROVE Inc., a private clinic specializing in traumatic stress, grief, and loss issues.
 Toby has trained, debriefed, and developed programs for a wide variety of organizations, including community-based CIS teams, hospitals, fire and ambulance services, police and correctional services, First Nations communities, industry, air traffic control, coast guard, search and rescue teams, the United Nations, and others.
 He has also been involved in producing a variety of written and video materials on critical incident stress. - Joe Solanto, Ph.D., is a psychotherapist, clinical supervisor, and educator in private practice.
 He has provided debriefings for front line staff coping with victims of personal tragedy and natural disasters, and has worked extensively with psychiatrists and other clinicians in diagnostic assessment and treatment planning processes. - Elaine Stoll, B.A., R.C.C., is a counsellor and trainer in private practice.
 She facilitates a variety of weekly groups for survivors of abuse, and is a certified training supervisor with Dr. William Glasser's Institute for Reality Therapy. - Kathryn Templeton, M.Sc., M.Ed., R.C.C., is a therapist in private practice and has been working in the lesbian and gay community since 1986.
 She works with individuals, couples, and groups, and has particular expertise in the areas of illness and chronic symptoms, adult survivors of sexual abuse, relationship skills, dream work, body work, and movement. - Dale Trimble, M.A., is a counsellor in private practice and the co-founder of the Vancouver Assaultive Husbands Program.
-He has been working with assaultive men since 1977, and has provided training, consultation, and supervision throughout Canada. - Suri Vangolen, R.C.C., is a counsellor at SAFER, specializing in crisis intervention, individual and family counselling, and bereavement counselling.
+He has been working with assaultive men since 1977, and has provided training, consultation, and supervision throughout Canada. - Suri Vangolen, B.A., R.C.C., is a therapist at SAFER, specializing in crisis intervention.
+She works with individuals, families, and groups.
+Her training is in working with suicide intervention, bereavement, and abuse issues with a process-oriented perspective. - Sharon White, B.S.W., ECE Cert., is the Provincial Project Coordinator for the Society of Transition Houses for Services to Children Who Witness Abuse.